samuelsimoes/vim-drawer/README.md

 ##Usage

-First, you must be familiar with [Vim buffers](http://joshldavis.com/2014/04/05/vim-tab-madness-buffers-vs-tabs/), if you are, the basic idea is to create **scoped buffer lists per tab** AND do a **file auto triage** to send your file to the correct tab based on the file type name.
+First, you must be familiar with [Vim buffers](http://joshldavis.com/2014/04/05/vim-tab-madness-buffers-vs-tabs/), if you are, the basic idea is to create **scoped buffer lists per tab** AND do a **file auto classification** to send your file to the correct tab based on the file name.
 For now on I will call this tabs as "drawer".

 To use you must define the schema of your drawers using an array on the global variable `g:vim_drawer_spaces` on your vimfiles.
 The array's first position is the _drawer name_ and the second is the **RegExp to match the file name if it should or not go to the drawer**.
 Example: